Skrylar/ImpromptuModular/README.md

 When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 When activating a given step by clicking it once, it will turn green showing that the step is on.
 Clicking the _"p"_ button turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
 When a yellow step is selected, clicking the _"p"_ button again will turn it off.

 This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 64 phrases can be defined, where a phrase is an index into a set of 16 sequences.
 In GateSeq64, the song steps are shown using the entire grid of steps, overlapped with the actual sequence progression in lighter shades in the lights.
-The actual content of the sequencees is not visible in Song mode.
+The actual content of the sequences is not visible in Song mode.
 Here are a few more points regarding Song mode:

 1. When not running, the phrase cursor position is shown with a red light.
 1. When running, the current phrase being played is shown with a full green light and the position in the sequence is shown with a pale green light.